 A+E should not be used for more minor illnesses.
 However, if your child has had an accident and they are in a lot of pain, or are unable to move a leg or arm, then it is sensible to take your child to A+E. If you are not certain it is serious then contact your GP first.
 Head injuries are common, most are not serious.
 For head injuries only take your child to A+E if they bang their head and are knocked out, or have a cut on the face or head.
 Otherwise your GP practice provides a minor injury service, including for children.
 Doctors in A+E are trained in emergency illness and trauma, and do not always have training in childhood illnesses, so for the less severe illnesses it is always better to see a GP at your surgery or the duty GP in the evenings and weekends

 This is for life threatening emergencies.
 If you are not sure that you need an emergency ambulance, then please ring NHS 111.
 If they feel an ambulance is needed one will be dispatched without delay.

 Please find forms that you can print, complete and bring into the surgery.

 If you wish to scan and email the form in to us please email HRWCCG.email@example.com

 Consent to allow a regular 3rd party access to your records

 Consent to release your records to an organisation

-Consent for representative to pick up a prescription
+Consent for your representative to pick up prescriptions

 Please find below forms which you can complete and submit electronically: